neetapyxeda/EduBias-Detector/README.md

 # EduBias-Detector
-An App to identify any bias in educational resources
+An App to identify bias in educational media